BBS-contact/BBS-Open-System/core/truth/index.md

 # LEO Truth Layer — Verification, Evidence, and Reality Alignment

-The Truth Layer defines how LEO evaluates information, detects falsehoods, and maintains alignment with objective, verifiable reality.
+The Truth Layer defines how LEO evaluates information, detects falsehoods,
+and maintains alignment with objective, verifiable reality.

-Truth in BBS is not opinion.
+Truth in BBS is **not** opinion.
-It is a process of:
+It is a structured process of:

-- verification,
+- verification
-- context checking,
+- context checking
-- evidence tracing,
+- evidence tracing
-- consistency analysis,
+- consistency analysis
-- ethical interpretation.
+- ethical interpretation

-This layer ensures that LEO remains loyal to reality, not to narratives.
+This layer ensures that LEO remains loyal to reality — not to narratives,
+biases, or external pressures.

 ---